talos/caustic/README.md

   <tr><td>2    <td>0      <td>Feeling? <td>Feeling Lucky
 </table>

-First, microscraper loads the URL in *load*.
+First, caustic loads the URL in *load*.
 Then it looks for the regular expression in *find*, and saves all matches.

 ### The instruction format ###

 ---

-Microscrapers instructions are logic-free JSON objects that provide very dynamic templated instructions for scraping data.
+Caustics instructions are logic-free JSON objects that provide very dynamic templated instructions for scraping data.
 By default, substitutions are done for text inside double-curlies *{{}}*, kind of like [mustache](http://mustache.github.com/).

-All microscraper instructions are built from [find](microscraper-client/blob/master/doc/find.md)s and [load](microscraper-client/blob/master/doc/load.md)s.
+All caustic instructions are built from [find](caustic/blob/master/doc/find.md)s and [load](caustic/blob/master/doc/load.md)s.

-Here's a simple instruction, which is one of the [fixtures](microscraper-client/blob/master/fixtures/json/simple-google.json):
+Here's a simple instruction, which is one of the [fixtures](caustic/blob/master/fixtures/json/simple-google.json):

     {
      "load" : "http://www.google.com/search?q={{query}}",